 If you hear a fire alarm, you shall evacuate the building immediately and follow directions from the fire wardens or emergency and security personnel.
 Assume all fire alarms are real.
 JSC doesn't hold fire drills during bad weather.
 If you hear an alarm during bad weather, it is a real emergency and you must evacuate.
+You must evacuate every time an alarm goes off.
 Attachment 3.8A of Appendix F lists specific actions to take if you hear a fire alarm.
 If you don't evacuate, facility managers and fire wardens will clear each floor during the evacuation and will ask you to leave.
 If you still choose not to evacuate, you will be reported to your Director for appropriate disciplinary action.